justinawcs/dove/README.md

 This README would normally document whatever steps are necessary to get your application up and running.
 ## TODO List
-    Relief Kiosk, or pick new name
+    Relief Kiosk, or pick new name: BarleyKiosk --DoveCLI
-    --DoveCLI
   	--InfoMakerCLI
  	--drive Skipper class
  	--thumbnail only button
  	--file list on GUI
  	--'df -h' to get partition size estimates? --> df only reads mounted fs, --wont work.
  	--config and info config setters -> Wizards
  	--tui and gui for config.cfg file
  	--look for config files in home directory, System.getProperty("user.home");